matteobarbera/mavlab_wiki_fork/rules-finance.md

 ## Farnell

 One of the preferred suppliers is [Farnell](http://www.farnell.nl), a very large supplier of electronic supplies.
 The MAVLab orders a large part of its supplies here.
 If ordered before 18:00 your order will arrive the next day, for free.
-The MAVLab has an account there under the name of Christophe de Wagter.
+The MAVLab has an special https://alusta.tudelft.nl/ shop account.
 Ask around if you need to have the login information.

 # Declarations